Skip to content

 LeftRight

-An Iranian drone damaged a water desalination plant in Bahrain on Sunday, injuring three — the first strike on water infrastructure in any Arab state during this conflict.
-Bahrain's electricity and water authority stated the attack had "no impact on water supplies or water network capacity."
+An Iranian drone damaged a water desalination plant in Bahrain, injuring three — the first strike on water infrastructure in an Arab state during this conflict.
+Bahrain's electricity and water authority stated the attack had 'no impact on water supplies or water network capacity.'
+Bahrain has virtually no natural freshwater; the population depends almost entirely on desalination.

 A missile hit a university in northern Bahrain, wounding three — the latest in a widening pattern of Iranian strikes on civilian infrastructure across the island.